Listen to this article:

 On a physical level, group acro yoga lets you stretch your body in ways you couldn’t do on your own.
 For example, the classic Acro Bow Pose is a safe and rewarding inversion that offers incredible back pain relief.
 Another pose called “Super Yogi” gives therapeutic relief to the flyer’s spine and hips while stretching the base’s hamstrings.

-In spite of the fascinating appearance of these team acrobatics, many poses are easier than they look.
+Despite the fascinating appearance of these team acrobatics, many poses are easier than they look.
 Anyone with moderate fitness, flexibility, and balance can do acro yoga.

 4 Person Yoga Poses Ideas

 Acro yoga classes are becoming more and more popular in cities across the world, but not every studio offers training in this unique skill.
-Fortunately, you can learn many acro poses through online tutorials.
+Fortunately, you can learn many acrobatic poses through online tutorials.
 Here are a few of our favorites:

 As the friends show, there will be plenty of troubleshooting, giggling, squealing, and goofing off as you try to accomplish these team poses.
 If they can do it, so can you!
 Their experimental approach to copying photos from the internet is very playful and intuitive.

-For the more fitness-minded yogis, this video from the Mastering Bodyweight Exercise channel demonstrates how a male base and three female flyers can accomplish some intermediate level and advanced acro poses.
-From planking on top of balancing arms to standing on each others hips to holding themselves up with pure core strength, these 3 and 4 person poses are sure to be a good workout.
+For the more fitness-minded yogis, this video from the Mastering Bodyweight Exercise channel demonstrates how a male base and three female flyers can accomplish some intermediate-level and advanced acro poses.
+From planking on top of balancing arms to standing on each other’s hips to holding themselves up with pure core strength, these 3 and 4-person poses are sure to be a good workout.

 How to Start Acro Yoga

-Starting acro yoga is truly as simple as rolling out a few mats in a wide open space and diving in.
+Starting acro yoga is truly as simple as rolling out a few mats in a wide, open space and diving in.
 Be sure you have enough people to serve as spotters to keep beginners safe.
 Ideally, someone in your group should have enough knowledge of acro yoga to be able to lead you into more in-depth poses.

-Make sure that the space is free of anything breakable or confining (because trust me, there will be some not-so-graceful falls).
+Make sure that the space is free of anything breakable or confining (because, trust me, there will be some not-so-graceful falls).
 Outdoor acro yoga in the grass tends to be the easiest way to start.
 However, if you can find an acro yoga class at a local studio, they will have extra space and equipment to help you get started in an indoor setting.